whalebone/wb-docs/en/resolvers.rst

 * **Active** - This is the expected status in production environments and signalizes that everything is running correctly.
 * **Resolution problem** - The resolver is unable to translate DNS requests.
 * **Unavailable** - The resolver has lost connection with Whalebone Cloud.
-This state does not affect the DNS translation.
+This state does not affect the DNS translation however the resolver cannot get threat database updates and might not respond to policy or configuration changes initiated from the portal.
 * **Upgrading** - An upgrade command has been issued to the resolver.
 This state should not persist for more than a few minutes.
 * **Not installed** - The resolver was not yet installed.